NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 reader study it carefully and invest a certain amount of time to fully take advantage of these concepts.

-When the input cameras are of pinhole type, it is possible to optimize the intrinsic parameters, in addition to the extrinsics.
+When the input cameras are of Pinhole type (:numref:`pinholemodels`), it is possible to optimize the intrinsic parameters, in addition to the extrinsics.
 It is also possible to take advantage of an existing terrain ground truth, such as a lidar file or a DEM, to correct imperfectly calibrated intrinsic parameters, which can result in greatly improved results, such as creating less distorted DEMs that agree much better with the ground truth.

 A first attempt at floating the intrinsics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We recommend that first bundle adjustment is run with the intrinsics fixed, to get the extrinsics mostly correct, as optimizing for both of them at the same time may result in a non-convex problem which may lead to a suboptimal local minimum.
-Then, we will jointly optimize the intrinsics and extrinsics.
+Then, we will jointly optimize (float) the intrinsics and extrinsics.

 Note that when solving for intrinsics, ``bundle_adjust`` will by default optimize all intrinsic parameters and will share them across all cameras